Student Supervisor Toolkit

 While you may provide verbal feedback on a regular basis, please use this Performance Evaluation form to document your assessment at least once every semester.

-When an employee’s performance and/or behavior deviate from expectations or appropriate workplace conduct, supervisors must provide guidance, coaching, and in some instances, disciplinary actions.
+When an employee’s performance and/or behavior deviates from expectations or appropriate workplace conduct, supervisors must provide guidance, coaching, and in some instances, disciplinary actions.
 The purpose of any corrective action is to turn performance around and reestablish a positive and thriving employment experience.
-A few best practices:
+A few best practices include:

 - Address lack of performance or policy violation